 Beyond our immediate mission, we know we can do more to make an even broader contribution to society.
-Accordingly, we have established the Erasca Foundation, which will be funded by the donation of 1% of our capital stock prior to the closing of this offering.
+Accordingly, in May 2021, we established the Erasca Foundation, which will be funded by the donation of 1% of our capital stock prior to the closing of this offering.
 The foundation will support and fund cancer research, education, and other initiatives.